monsoonmaelstrom/book2/book2.md

 “How?”

 “I mean… orders and enrollment documents are merely paper.
-If you know what the paper looks like it’s pretty easy to add one more that looks like all the rest and says, ‘Hazel Raidane’,” I say with a shrug.
+If you know what the paper looks like it’s pretty easy to add one more that looks like all the rest and says, ‘Hazel Raidane,’” I say with a shrug.

 “So you forged your way into the war college?”
 Liam hisses.